Are money markets and capital markets the same thing? How do they work? Here is an introduction to money markets and capital markets for dummies.

 The regulatory body for the capital markets in India is SEBI (Securities and Exchange Board of India).

-This market covers mutual funds, fixed deposits, savings deposits, post office savings and insurance.
+This market covers mutual funds, fixed deposits, savings deposits, post office savings and insurance, it also creates liquidity in the process of trading.
 However, for better understanding, the capital market is simply considered to comprise the primary market and the secondary market.

 What is money market?